-The following information on Oregon bankruptcy exemptions will apply to bankruptcy cases where the individual filing for bankruptcy relief has lived in Oregon for 2 years or more before filing a bankruptcy case.
-Federal USC exemptions now available, click here for more information
+The following information on Oregon bankruptcy exemptions will apply to bankruptcy cases in which the individual filing has lived in Oregon for at least two years before filing.
+U.S. Code (USC) exemptions are now available; click here for more information.

 These bankruptcy exemptions are primarily found in the Oregon Revised Statutes (ORS).